odea-project/StreamPort/README.md

 - Run the `dev_core.ipynb` for testing the setup;

 <br>

-## Streamlit App
+# Streamlit App
 - Install Streamlit version 1.48.1 or above (included in requirements);
+- Configure the page layout/design by editing the `.streamlit/config.toml` file
+- From the root directory, make all modules in the current path discoverable by setting PYTHONPATH:

+## CMD
+- `set PYTHONPATH=.`

 - Run app using `streamlit run src/StreamPort/app/Home.py`
-- Configure the page layout/design by editing the `.streamlit/config.toml` file

 <br>